Re-imagining New York City's mental health emergency response

 A new health-centered approach to mental health emergencies

 B-HEARD - the Behavioral Health Emergency Assistance Response Division - is part of New York City's commitment to treat mental health crises as public health problems - not public safety issues.
-For the first time in New York City's history, teams of health professionals - including EMTs/paramedics and mental health professionals - are responding to 911 mental health calls through a pilot program that launched in spring 2021.
+For the first time in New York City's history, teams of health professionals - including EMTs/paramedic from NYC Fire Department and mental health professionals from NYC Health + Hospitals - are responding to 911 mental health calls through a pilot program that launched in spring 2021.

 Learn more about B-HEARD using the links below.